Onr/website_changed_notification/README.md

 # Website_changed_notification
-Get a telegram notification when a website changed
+Get a telegram notification when a website changes

 ## Instructions
 1) Install